 Finish up the day by having a quick look around Trafalgar Square before you head over to Covent Garden.

-Covent Garden is one of those rare places that somehow manages to be extremely touristy yet great for locals as well.
+Covent Garden is one of those rare places that somehow manages to be extremely touristy yet great for locals, too.

 There’s so much to do in Covent Garden that it would take a whole other guide to cover, which we should get onto.
 But here are some suggestions:

-• Seven Dials Market—Although it can get a bit crowded and messy, Seven Dials Market has a wide selection of international food.
+- Seven Dials Market – Although it can get a bit crowded and touristy, it has a wide selection of international food.

-• Stereo – This dimly lit basement has a great menu of late-night snacks with American / French influences, with regular musician or DJ sets.
+- Stereo – This dimly lit basement has a great late-night snack menu with American/French influences, with regular musician or DJ sets.

 For your third day in London, we suggest exploring a bit more of the South Bank and the City of London.
 We finish up with an evening in the very cool East End.